tetsudai/Lively/README.md

 I cannot guarantee compatibility with:

-- Internet Explorer 9<
+- Internet Explorer <9
-- Microsoft non-Chromium based Edge
+- Microsoft non-Chromium based Edge (Trident)

 however, they should in theory work because they support `background-attachment` and `background-size`.